mcdonc/.nixconfig/videos/restricteduser/script.rst

   folks break out of ``rbash``.

 - If any of the commands you offer on the user's PATH can themselves execute arbitrary commands, it's easy to escape the ``rbash`` sandbox.
+There are also some ways to break out of it via an SSH command that will have you rubbing your eyes.

-- But it's better than nothing, and marginally better than my forced ssh command.
+- But it's better than nothing, and better than my forced ssh command because it handles pipes, ampersands, etc in commands.

 The Nix File
 ============